Felinicity/tetris-tutorials/Xie stacking.md

 ## So how does this all relate to Xie stacking?

 When most people try to explain Xie stacking, they see the obvious stuff - there's a 2-wide with 1 residue, a second one next to it, and a 2-wide with 0 residue where you place a copious amount of O pieces.
-And the O pieces are always placed in the columns 5 and 6, where you can just hard drop them without moving.
-Like this:
+And the O pieces are always placed in columns 5 and 6, where you can just hard-drop them without moving, like this:

 ![image](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/72604f8a-abd1-4e33-b4b0-e63288636f0b)

 This is not entirely wrong, but those are not the logical stacks that Xie uses in his runs.
 His logical stacks are actually a 1-res 2-wide, and a 1-res 4-wide.
-If you were to draw an imaginary line in between them, this would be it
+If you were to draw an imaginary line in between them, this would be it:

 ![image](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/2736fb60-090b-4b0d-b2f1-1502bf1b2203)